+Figure 1 – RTP stream Pause and Resume as feedback-based control loop

+(NOTE: the "P/R-signalling"-path is highlighted in red)

-Clause 8 provides functionality for an MG to act autonomously or for it to co-ordinate with the MGC to implement RTP pause/resume.
+Clause 9 provides functionality for an MG to act autonomously or for it to co-ordinate with the MGC to implement RTP stream pause/resume.
 Furthermore it allows the specification of which pause CCM messages are used.
+(NOTE - there are configuration options in order to support partial implementations, see clause 9.6.1.1).

 7.3 Apply to individual sources

-Clause 4.3/[IETF STREAM PAUSE] indicates that the pause CCM messages relate to a single RTP Stream, i.e. relates to a single synchronization source identifier (SSRC).
-This usually relates to a single H.248 Stream.
+Clause 4.3/[IETF STREAM PAUSE] indicates that the pause CCM messages relate to a single RTP stream, i.e. relates to a single synchronization source identifier (SSRC).
+This usually relates to a single H.248 stream.
 An RTP session may have multiple RTP streams A single SDP m=line typically describes an RTP session.
 However where media multiplexing is used (e.g. as described by [IETF BUNDLE]) multiple SDP m=lines can describe an RTP session.
-Thus a H.248 Stream using a SDP m=line may describe one or more RTP streams.
+Thus a H.248 Stream using a SDP “m=” line may describe one or more RTP streams.
 [IETF RFC 5576] provides attributes for source specific parameters.

 This has implications for Signals and Events related to pause and resume on H.248 streams.
 In order for any Signals and Events to be correctly scoped where a single SDP m=line describes multiple sources the Signal or Event must be able to reference the source.
-Clause 8 allows the SSRC to be associated with pause / resume related Signals and Events.
-The MGC shall include the ssrc parameter in rempr Package Signals when there are multiple SSRCs in a H.248 Stream to uniquely identify the RTP Stream instance.
+Clause 9 allows the SSRC to be associated with pause / resume related Signals and Events.
+The MGC shall include the ssrc parameter in rempr Package Signals when there are multiple SSRCs in a H.248 Stream to uniquely identify the RTP stream instance.

-Alternatively the MGC may consider alternate means (such as through stream grouping [ITU-T H.248.STGROUP]) to ensure that there is a single RTP stream per H.248 stream.
+Alternatively the MGC may consider alternate means (such as through H.248 stream grouping [ITU-T H.248.STGROUP]) to ensure that there is a single RTP stream per H.248 stream.

-{Editor’s note: The scope of the CCM messages needs to be clarified.
-E.g. do they relate to a particular payload type.}

 7.4 Consensus

 Clause 4.4/[IETF STREAM PAUSE] indicates that there must be consensus between RTP receivers before an RTP sender can pause a RTP stream.
-This requires that all RTP receivers be aware of the current RTP stream state (i.e. paused or active) and that all receivers be aware of the pause request.
+This requires that all RTP receivers be aware of the current RTP stream state (i.e. paused or playing, see clause 6/[IETF STREAM PAUSE]) and that all receivers be aware of the pause request.
+Relevant example network use cases with H.248 media gateways are indicated in Appendix I.4.
 As described in clause 5.2/[IETF STREAM PAUSE] the RTP sender should delay the pausing of a stream for a wait period.
 As the gateway acts as an RTP sender it should ensure that pausing meets these requirements.
 If MG autonomous response is indicated, the MG shall be responsible for maintaining the wait period.
 If MGC controlled mode is indicated, the MGC shall be responsible for maintaining the wait period.

 If a new RTP receiver that supports pause messages is added whilst an RTP stream is in the paused state, the gateway shall send it a PAUSED indication as per clause 5.3/[IETF STREAM PAUSE].
 The MG is responsible for sending the PAUSED indication.
 In the case of MGC controlled mode the MG shall only send a PAUSED indication if the MGC had previously sent a “Local Pause” (rempr/lpause) Signal for the particular RTP stream.

-7.5 Acknowledgements
+7.5 Message acknowledgements